-Smart TVs, which are televisions that are integrated with the Internet are steadily being integrated into modern lifestyles.
-At this point Smart TVs have not yet dominated the market or become “standard”, but these electronics are on their way to becoming more common in today’s households.
+Smart TVs, which are televisions that are integrated with the Internet, have been steadily integrated into modern lifestyles.
+At this point, Smart TVs have rapidly increased in popularity and are close to, if not already “standard” in today’s households.

-In a world that is continuously and increasingly becoming connected, it is not surprising that Smart TVs are making way into consumer households.
+In a world continuously and increasingly becoming connected, it is not surprising smart TVs are making way into consumer households.
 At the 2013 Consumer Electronics Show in Las Vegas, many big name companies introduced their latest models of Smart TVs and, since that time, these have steadily made their way into the market.
 In that respect, Smart TVs have arrived.

 There are many advantages and disadvantages to owning a Smart TV.
 Consumers considering purchasing one should be aware of what’s involved before making the hefty investment into the purchase of one.